Hyundai scion emerges from father's shadow, says to complete ownership revamp

-SEOUL (Reuters) - The heir apparent of Hyundai Motor Group said on Wednesday he will complete a restructuring in 2019 as he moves to formerly take over from his father at the helm of South Korea’s second-biggest conglomerate.
+SEOUL (Reuters) - The heir apparent of Hyundai Motor Group said on Wednesday he will complete a restructuring in 2019 as he moves to formally take over from his father at the helm of South Korea’s second-biggest conglomerate.

 Euisun Chung made the comments in his first New Year address to employees in the absence of his 80-year-old father, the clearest sign that he is now in charge of the group as it plans its first leadership transition in about two decades.